-Edmund Bridges Sr (c.1612-1684/85), the immigrant ancestor of this lineage, was born about 1612 somewhere in England, possibly in Yorkshire or the surrounding area, as that is where many of the followers of Reverend Ezekiel Rogers came from.
-Edmund sailed as a young man of 23 to New England, leaving London on or soon after July 13, 1635, when his name appears on a passenger list for the ship James, and arriving during the last week of September in Massachusetts Bay.
-Here in the Massachusetts Bay Colony he appears to have settled at first in the town of Lynn, which is on the southwest side of Salem, and like Salem fronts Massachusetts Bay.
+Edmund Bridges Sr (c.1612-1684/85), the immigrant ancestor of this lineage, was born about 1612 somewhere in England.
+Although his birthplace is not known, it may have been in Yorkshire or the surrounding area, as that is where many of the followers of Reverend Ezekiel Rogers came from.
+Edmund sailed as a young man of 23 to New England, leaving London on or soon after July 13, 1635, when his name appears on a passenger list for the ship James.
+He arrived during the last week of September in Massachusetts Bay, probably at Salem, which was the main port for the Massachusetts Bay Colony.
+He then appears to have settled initially in the town of Lynn, which is on the southwest side of Salem, and like Salem fronts Massachusetts Bay.
 It was probably here in Lyn, sometime about 1836, that he married a woman named Elizabeth, and this is where their first child was probably born the year after.

 Edmund cast his lot with Reverend Rogers' followers, who had arrived in December of 1638 in Salem, and he settled with them in 1639 or 1640 on a house lot they gave him in their newly founded town of Rowley.
 He was the Rowley town blacksmith for a few years, until he left Rogers' congregation and moved on to Topsfield, which in those days was an outlying community on the north side of Salem.
 We have some additional information on Edmund during his time in Rowley that we present elsewhere in a history on the "Founding of Rowley, Massachuestts".

 There are many family histories on the internet that trace back to Edmund Bridges.
 Unfortunately, the vast majority of these make unfounded assumptions with little to no evidence about his wives and children.
 The passage that follows is based on Cutter (1908), which we consider a far more reliable source than most of these internet "histories".